ringo/ringojs.org/site/documentation/security_features.md

         ...
     }

-Now this code could use some trusted RingoJS module like `fs` or `rp` to try to access files outside its sandbox.
+Now this code could use some trusted Ringo module like `fs` or `rp` to try to access files outside its sandbox.
 But because the security infrastructure considers the whole stack it will find the untrusted code as originator of the action and reject it.

 Also, since the security manager spans the whole JVM, it doesn't matter if code tries to access a resource directly (e.g. through the file system API) or indirectly (say, trying to parse a template file).